ttoohey/yadah/packages/subsystem-message-queue/readme.md

     super.registerListeners();

     // This will listen for the "example" event being emitted on the MyDomain
-    // singleton, and create a message queue task named "MyDomain.handleExample".
+    // singleton, and create a message queue job named "MyDomain.handleExample".
-    // The background service will handle the task by calling the `handleExample`
+    // A background service handles the job by calling the `handleExample`
     // method
-    this.queue.on("example").do(this.handleExample);
+    this.mq.on("example").do(this.handleExample);
   }

   handleExample(...payload) {